fxlui/medician/README.md

 There are three ways you can install Medician.

-- Through the [Apple App Store](https://apps.apple.com/au/app/medician/id1584595040) (For iOS users)
+- Through the [Apple App Store](https://apps.apple.com/au/app/medician/id1584595040) (for iOS users)
-- Through downloading the [Android APK](https://github.com/fxlui/medician/blob/readme/github_assets/medician-106-signed.apk?raw=true) (For Android users)
+- Through downloading the [Android APK](https://github.com/fxlui/medician/blob/readme/github_assets/medician-106-signed.apk?raw=true) (for Android users)
 - Using Expo Go on your phone while the source code is running on your local machine (outlined below)

 ### Prerequisites